 Today is World Password Day, a global initiative that aims to raise awareness about making your passwords less shit.
 As Gizmodo Australia readers, you all know not to use Password1234 and you’re across the kind of stuff you probably shouldn’t post on Facebook (if you even have one), so telling you to practice good cyber hygiene is a little redundant here.

 Instead, in the spirit of this whole World Password Day, we’d like to re-share our Complete Guide to Not Getting Hacked.
 This article was originally published in August, but honestly, not a thing has changed.

 As safe as you might feel sitting at your laptop, happily typing and posting and scrolling, we all know the truth: the internet is actually a giant hellscape full of spies, criminals, ransomware, and all kinds of other dangerous shit.

-Indeed, if this year taught us anything, it’s that the web is a very scary place and nobody is safe.
+Indeed, if last year taught us anything, it’s that the web is a very scary place and nobody is safe.

 Update, Update, Update